catharsisjelly/silverstripe-docker-containers/README.md

 ## Instructions

-Copy the `build` directory and the `docker-compose.yml` file over to your relevant project
+Copy the `build` directory and the `docker-compose.yml` file over to your relevant project.

 ```
 docker-compose build --force-rm --no-cache